sqlparser/gsp_demo/sqlflow/readme.md

 ## Type of the column relationships in JSON snippet

 * **fdd**,  the value of target column is come from source column, such as: t = s + 2

 	You may check `effectType` to see how the target column is changed.
 		- `effectType = select`, the source data is from select.
 		- `effectType = insert`, the source data is from insert.
 		- `effectType = update`, the source data is from update.
 		- `effectType = merge_update`, the source data is merge update.
 		- `effectType = merege_insert`, the source data is from merege insert.
 		- `effectType = create_view`, the source data is from create view.

-* **fddi**, the value of the target column is not derived from the source column directly, but it is effected by the source column.
+* **fddi**, the value of the target column is not derived from the source column directly, but it is affected by the source column.
 		However, it's difficult to determine this kind of relation, take this syntax for example: t=fx(s). so the relationship of the source and target column is `fdd` in a function call unless we know clearly that `t` will not include value from `s`.

-		In this sample SQL, the relationship of teur and kamut is fddi.
+		In this sample SQL, the relationship between teur and kamut is fddi.

 	```sql
 	select